 Dr. Bolen has been a Steinway Artist since January 2011

-Prof. Mariusz Drzewicki (Music Academy in Lodz ) Poland
+Prof. Mariusz Drzewicki (Music Academy in Lodz ) Poland - Chairman

 Graduated with honourable mention from the Music Academy in Lodz in the class of